sammysun0711/openvino.genai/samples/cpp/rag_sample/README.md

+# OpenVINO GenAI Serving (OGS)
+Model Server reference implementation based on OpenVINO GenAI Package for Edge/Client AI PC Use Case

-# C++ rag sample that supports most popular models like LLaMA 2
+## Use Case 1: C++ RAG Sample that supports most popular models like LLaMA 2

 This example showcases for Retrieval-Augmented Generation based on text-generation Large Language Models (LLMs): `chatglm`, `LLaMA`, `Qwen` and other models with the same signature and bert model for embedding feature extraction.
 The sample fearures `ov::genai::LLMPipeline` and configures it for the chat scenario.
 There is also a Jupyter [notebook](https://github.com/openvinotoolkit/openvino_notebooks/tree/main/notebooks/254-llm-chatbot) which provides an example of LLM-powered RAG in Python.

-## Download and convert the model and tokenizers
+### Download and convert the model and tokenizers

 The `--upgrade-strategy eager` option is needed to ensure `optimum-intel` is upgraded to the latest version.